jayqi/spongebob/spongebobsay-cli/README.md

 # spongebobsay: asCIi moCkIng SpoNgEbOb CommAnD-liNE ProGram

-Command-line program to generate an ASCII picture of Spongebob saying something provided by the user, but in Mocking Spongebob case.
+Command-line program to generate an ASCII picture of Spongebob saying something provided by the user, but in [Mocking SpongeBob case](https://knowyourmeme.com/memes/mocking-spongebob).

 ```
  ----------------------------------------